Disney magic is one of the most endearing things we noticed when we reviewed the new Brother Innov-is 1250D.

 An added benefit to having a Brother Innov-is 1250D is the fact that it is also a sewing machine.

-as pressing a lever on the undercarriage and sliding it off to reveal a functional free arm, which facilitates working on small tasks like cuffs, collars, cuffs and children’s clothes.
+Removing the embroidery arm is simple as pressing a lever on the undercarriage and sliding it off to reveal a functional free arm, which facilitates working on small tasks like cuffs, collars, cuffs and children’s clothes.

 - Natural fibers/cotton-linen-wool